roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-04 ****** bydawn1958© Suddenly two hands felt the magnetic pull from the ends of Kerri's boobs and fingers reached to surround the hard buds.
+Suddenly two hands felt the magnetic pull from the ends of Kerri's boobs and fingers reached to surround the hard buds.
 The teacher noticed what was happening and her heart rate quickened.
 Rough, calloused fingers pulled one nipple out from her chest and long, dainty fingers caressed the other.
 Kerri had worked herself into a frenzy watching the two, passionate lovers perform erotic rituals just seconds ago and her emotions were still sky high.

  Kerri was amazed when the first to react was the woman and Laura rolled out from under the young man.
 She slinked over to Kerri and began an animated kiss immediately on contact.
 Kerri shivered but still allowed Laura complete freedom to molest her in whatever method the woman desired.
 The teacher was long past the point where it mattered who touched or caressed her body.
 She needed fulfillment and in desperation, moved so that she was stuck between the sweaty bodies of Laura and Ward.